Chaircrusher/SpiderMonkeyES6Example/README.md

 2. Creating a JS Class in C++
 3. Adding ES6 Module resolution.

-Right now it dumps core when it exits, but it executes the script successfully.
-The core dump happens because there's a global static map for the modules that gets destroyed after the JS environment has already been cleaned up.
-I can't find any documentation on how to free JS::Heap pointers

 Building it, you need a built version of SpiderMonkey ESR60.
 If you are using a debug build, add -DJSAPI_DEBUG